GhostManager/cobalt_sync/README.md

 To generate an API token for your Ghostwriter instance, visit your user profile and click on the "Create" button in the "API Tokens" section.

-The token must be attached to an account that has access to the project containing your target oplog.
+The token must be attached to an account that has access to the project containing your target log.
 You can read more about the [authorization controls on the Ghostwriter wiki](https://www.ghostwriter.wiki/features/graphql-api/authorization).

-### Loading & Configuring via agscript
+### Configuration

-1. Modify variables in _.env_ with the appropriate values for your environment.
+1. Modify variables in _.env_ file with the appropriate values for your environment.

    ```bash
    GHOSTWRITER_API_KEY=""